ohmyzsh/ohmyzsh/plugins/themes/README.md

 `themes ` - Changes the ZSH theme to some random theme and save `random` the theme.

-`themels ` - Lists installed ZSH themes.
+`lstheme ` - Lists installed ZSH themes.